 From then on I started to build a second, voluntary career alongside my lecturing job, largely signalling a return to many of my interests in my youth.
 I initiated an environmental group at the University of Wales Swansea (UWS), drafted its Environmental Policy Statement and helped set up the Environment Sub-Committee of UWS, which I chaired since its inception until 2005.
 I also set up and managed the Environment web pages of the University (now defunct).
 I became involved in many local, regional and national environmental and sustainability groups and projects, such as the Environment Centre in Swansea, SANE (Swansea Airport No Extension) or the EAUC (Environmental Association of Universities and Colleges).
 I designed and taught modules, degree schemes, adult education courses on sustainability, trained as a PP4SD trainer and finally gained an MSc in Education for Sustainability from London South Bank University.
 My dearest and most important book publications are Do We Know What We Are Doing?
 Reflections on Learning, Knowledge, Economics, Community and Sustainability (2014) and Our Common Illiteracy.
 Education as if the Earth and People Mattered (2012) (see Learning for Sustainability Writings).

 I organised the first national conference on Education for Sustainability in Wales (see conference webpages) and was subsequently invited to become a member of the Education for Sustainable Development Advisory Panel to the Welsh Assembly Government (for which I drafted a Higher Education Strategy for Education for Sustainable Development, now incorporated into the ESD Strategy).
 I am also a member of the Commission on Education and Communication (CEC), IUCN (World Conservation Union) and a member of the International Advisory Board for The EcoJustice Review “Educating for the Commons”.
-Additionally, I am Member of the Institution of Environmental Sciences (UK) and I will act as head of theme 2 (Reclaiming a sense of place in the digital age) at the 8th WEEC in Gothenburg in June/July 2015.
+Additionally, I am Member of the Institution of Environmental Sciences (UK) and acted as head of theme 2 (Reclaiming a sense of place in the digital age) at the 8th WEEC in Gothenburg in June/July 2015.

 I have won various research grants from Pro Helvetia, DAAD, the Leverhulme Trust, the ESD Advisory Panel in Wales and the Higher Education Academy.